 Research approaches to the study of conversational gaze behavior concentrate on providing descriptive models of the sentence planning and surface generation aspects of this phenomenon.
 Although the models proposed by Duncan and Sacks et al. served as the basis for the computational prototypes of Cassell et. al and Thórisson, they do not adequately address other issues involved in the predictive modeling and simulation of gaze behavior generation.
 First of all, Duncan's signaling approach examines surface linguistic phenomena to investigate what cues signal the end of a turn.
 None of the phenomena investigated actually correlate highly or predictably with turn-taking.
 That is, although looking toward the hearer is taken to be a reliable signal of giving over the turn, the majority of glances toward the listener are not found in the context of ends of turns.
 The employment of "turn constructional units" by Sacks et al. is useful for describing the fundamental units in the exchange of turns, but it does not adequately address how conversants recognize these units.
-A general theory of turn-taking should account for a consistent range of indicators that serve the very specific function of signaling the end or the beginning of a A different approach for an empirical analysis could turn. entail identifying first the boundaries of a turn and then attempting to explain how the turn exchange is signaled.
+A general theory of turn-taking should account for a consistent range of indicators that serve the very specific function of signaling the end or the beginning of a turn.
+A different approach for an empirical analysis could entail identifying first the boundaries of a turn and then attempting to explain how the turn exchange is signaled.

 We chose to look at the distribution of gaze behavior for clues.
-That is, rather than looking at turns and all of the nonverbal behaviors that correlate with them, we chose to investigate the nonverbal behavior most popularly assumed to be indicative of In doing so, we wished to also begin to repair a turn-taking. rift between two fields of study.
-The study of turn-taking has been the purview of conversational analysis (inter alia [4,6,11]), a field derived from sociology.
-The study of discourse structure (inter alia, [7]) has been the domain of linguists, who often neglect to talk to sociologists.
-And computational work that models language use perpetuates a similar divide (compare [8] with [10]).
-But theme and rheme (information structure) are, like turn-constructional-units, an account of the accumulation of information.
+That is, rather than looking at turns and all of the nonverbal behaviors that correlate with them, we chose to investigate the nonverbal behavior most popularly assumed to be indicative of turn-taking.
+In doing so, we wished to also repair a rift between two fields of study.
+The study of turn-taking has been the purview of conversational analysis (inter alia [3,5,10]), a field derived from sociology.
+The study of discourse structure (inter alia, [6]) has been the domain of linguists, who often neglect to talk to sociologists.
+And computational work that models language use perpetuates a similar divide (compare [7] with [9]).
+But theme and rheme (information structure) are, like turnconstructional-units, an account of the accumulation of information.
 The exchange of turns is related to information threads in the flow of the conversation.
-This can be intuitively validated if one thinks of a chain of utterances in which new utterances are interpreted in the context of previous utterances.
+This can be intuitively validated, if one thinks of a chain of utterances in which new utterances are interpreted in the context of previous utterances.
 Current approaches to the study of turn-taking have failed to capture the relationship of turn-taking behavior to contextual boundaries in the incremental exchange of information.
-In order to examine this relationship, the research approach presented in this paper included conducting an empirical analysis that uses information structure distinctions as a representation of coherence in the accumulation of information within and across turns in dyadic conversations.
-Prevost's work [10] toward more natural spoken language generation demonstrates the benefits of using a representation of information structure to capture focal distinctions of importance in assigning intonational patterns to an utterance.
+In order to account for this aspect of turn-taking, the research approach presented in this paper included conducting an empirical analysis that uses information structure distinctions as a representation of coherence in the accumulation of information within and across turns in dyadic conversations.
+Prevost's work [9] toward more natural spoken language generation demonstrates the benefits of using a representation of information structure to capture focal distinctions of importance in assigning intonational patterns to an utterance.
+Cassell and Prevost [2] employs the relationship between information structure and nonverbal behaviors to predict when intonation and gestures will occur in the stream of speech.
 Concretely, in terms of implementation goals, if information structure can be shown to predict gaze behavior, then all paraverbal behavior in autonomous humanoid conversational agents (intonation, hand gestures, and gaze) can be driven by a single underlying information structure representation.
-This is a extension of our earlier work ([2]) employing the relationship between information structure and nonverbal behaviors to predict when intonation and gestures will occur in the stream of speech.
 Such an implementation will facilitate investigating and modeling the interaction among these phenomena.

-4. Experimental Data and Empirical Methodology
+Experimental Data and Empirical Methodology